 Asking for payment in full up front

 Nothing sends up red flag like money issues and there should be no bigger red flag than the contractor who wants to be paid in full for a project before it’s started.
 This scam opens the door for unethical contractors to take your money and do little or nothing in return, leaving you with a half-finished project.
 A down payment is common so that materials can be bought and the first set of man-hours can be covered, but this should not exceed one-third of the total contract value.
 All remaining money should be released in stages as progress is made and the final payment should be held until the project is finished and you’re satisfied.

 Protect your home and budget with a qualified contractor

 When you hire a contractor through Contractor Connection, you can be confident that you’re working with a highly qualified contractor whose credentials have been thoroughly vetted in advance.
-You’ll also get the peace of mind that our exclusive three-year workmanship warranty provides.
+You’ll also get the peace of mind that our exclusive five-year workmanship warranty provides.
 For a no-obligation estimate on your project, simply enter your ZIP code at the top of the page.Categories: General Contractors, Home Remodeling Renovation